Connecting & Powering up

 Powering

-The sensor can be simply powered by battery or via the DTU from a USB port of a computer.
+The sensor can be simply powered by any power source (6-42V) or via the DTU from a USB port of a computer.

 Via battery